sabernabil12/AriTicketRes/README.md

 # AriTicketRes
-An operation software of an online airline ticketing software in C++ that reserves seat on a plane
+Design of an online ticketing software.
+Developed in C++.The goal is to reserve a seat on a plane online.
+Features includes: User, Seat, Plane, Reservation interface, reservation server, and the main menu